-Cetinje, is a city and old royal capital of Montenegro.
+Cetinje, is the old royal capital of Montenegro.
 It is also the historic and the secondary capital of Montenegro, where the official residence of the President of Montenegro is located.
 It had a population of 13,991.
 Cetinje is the center of Cetinje Municipality with a population of 16,757.
 The city rests on a small karst plain surrounded by limestone mountains, including Mt.
-Lovćen, the Black Mountain from which Montenegro derives its name.
+Lovćen, one of the country’s landmarks.

 Cetinje was founded in the 15th century and became a center of Montenegrin life and both a cradle of Montenegrin culture and an Orthodox religious center.
 Its status as the honorary capital of Montenegro is due to its heritage as a long-serving former capital of Montenegro.
 Visiting Cetinje is really about understanding Montenegro and it’s history.